 The Preferred Stock is convertible into shares of Common Stock at an initial conversion price of \$3.05 per share, subject to customary anti-dilution and price protective adjustments.
-The holders of Preferred Stock are entitled to vote with the holders of Common Stock on an as-converted basis and have the right, at their option and at any time, to convert their shares into shares of the Common Stock, in each case, subject to the 19.99% Limitation.
-Each share of Preferred Stock will mandatorily convert upon achieving thresholds related to the Company's market capitalization and profitability metrics, subject to the 19.99% Limitation, and the Company is required to make an offer to repurchase the outstanding Preferred Stock upon a fundamental change.
+The holders of Preferred Stock are entitled to vote with the holders of Common Stock on an as-converted basis and have the right, at their option and at any time, to convert their shares into shares of the Common Stock.
+Each share of Preferred Stock will mandatorily convert upon achieving thresholds related to the Company's market capitalization and profitability metrics, and the Company is required to make an offer to repurchase the outstanding Preferred Stock upon a fundamental change.

 Dividends on the Preferred Stock compound on a semi-annual basis and can be paid in either cash or in kind in the form of additional shares of Preferred Stock (such payment in kind, "PIK"), at the option of the Company, subject to certain exceptions.
 If paid in cash, such dividends will be paid at a rate of 13% per annum, subject to certain adjustments and exceptions or, if the Company issues PIK dividends, at a rate of 15% per annum, subject to certain adjustments and exceptions.
-Pursuant to the Registration Rights Agreement, dated October 28, 2022.
-By and among the Company, Bain, AEI and the other parties thereto, no later than July 28, 2023, we are required to file a shelf registration statement to permit the public resale of the Common Stock underlying the Preferred Stock, and each party will also have additional demand and "piggyback" registration rights with respect to the Common Stock underlying the Preferred Stock.
+Pursuant to the Registration Rights Agreement, dated October 28, 2022, by and among the Company, Bain, AEI and the other parties thereto, no later than July 28, 2023, we will be required to file a shelf registration statement to permit the public resale of the Common Stock underlying the Preferred Stock, and each party will also have additional demand and "piggyback" registration rights with respect to the Common Stock underlying the Preferred Stock.